nesl/AI-Collab/README.md

 This simulator builds upon [ThreeDWorld](https://github.com/threedworld-mit/tdw) (TDW), a platform for interactive multi-modal physical simulation.
 This simulator as of now allows multiple human users to control the agents present in a single scene in a concurrent manner.
 It also incorporates an HTTP server to which users can connect to remotely control the agents.

+## System Requirements

+- Linux (we've tested TDW on Ubuntu 18, 20, and 22)
+- Python 3.8+
+- A GPU, the faster the better, with up-to-date drivers.
+It is possible to run TDW without a GPU but you will lose some speed and photorealism.
+NVIDIA drivers tend to work better.

 ## Docker Setup

 For ease of installation, the environment has been containerized using Docker.
 If manual installation is required, [scroll down](#manual-setup).